MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-trace-reports-compare-baseline-replace.md

 # required metadata

 title: Improvements in tracing the results of generated ER reports and comparing them with baseline values
-description: This topic provides information about how the ER baseline feature has been improved in Microsoft Dynamics 365 for Finance and Operations version 10.0.3 (June 2019).
+description: This topic describes improvements to the ER baseline feature in Microsoft Dynamics 365 for Finance and Operations version 10.0.3 (June 2019).
 author: NickSelin
 manager: AnnBe
 ms.date: 06/19/2019